genesiscloud/genesis-cloud-inference-articles/art03.md

 * `nvinfer1::IBuilder` - a factory used to create several other classes
 * `nvinfer1::INetworkDefinition` - representation of TensorRT networks (models)
 * `nvinfer1::IBuilderConfig` - a class used to hold configuration parameters for `IBuilder`
-* `nvinfer1::nvonnxparser::IParser` - a class used for parsing ONNX models into TensorRT network definitions
+* `nvonnxparser::IParser` - a class used for parsing ONNX models into TensorRT network definitions
 * `nvinfer1::IHostMemory` - representation of buffers in a host memory

 Class `OnnxParser` holds smart pointers to instances of these objects.